 I decided that I’d like a small group of my close friends and loved ones to celebrate with me!

-If you have somewhere between 6 and 30 guests that you’d like to celebrate with in Savannah, you are not alone.
+If you have somewhere between ten and 30 guests that you’d like to celebrate with in Savannah, you are not alone.
 The New York Times Styles section recently published an article on the “micro-wedding” trend and I was even interviewed as an expert on it by How Stuff Works!

 When planning an event for this amount of guests, your additional cost considerations are that (1) you may need to rent a venue for your ceremony, as well as possibly seating, and (2) the costs associated with your post-wedding celebration.
 Every additional guest has the potential to bring their own complications, too, that you may not feel as greatly with larger weddings.

-If this is these additional costs still sound okay with you and you want to celebrate in Savannah, we truly believe the Intimate Destination Wedding Package is your jam.
+If these additional costs still sound okay with you and you want to celebrate in Savannah, we truly believe the Intimate Destination Wedding Package is your jam.
 The services that our Client Concierge can help you book are described in the Planning Chart at the end of this post.

 - Rachael & Tye from Beaufort, SC married at Forsyth Park on a Saturday in front of 24 of their friends.
 They rented the square and chairs, as well as secured vendors for hair & makeup, flowers, pedicabs for their photography tour and they had their evening celebration at The Pirate House.

-2. Lucia & Pratik from North Carolina married in Whitfield Square on a Saturday in front of about 18 family members.
+2. Lucia & Pratik from North Carolina married in Whitefield Square on a Saturday in front of about 18 family members.
 They reserved the square but did not rent chairs.
 We helped with hair & makeup, flowers, pedicabs, and arranging for a lunch celebration at 45 Bistro.

 3. Lori and Rob from Florida married at the Fountain at Forsyth Park on a Thursday in front of about 14 family members.
 Since they were flexible about the time and day, they did not rent the fountain or chairs, but also understood that if the Fountain had been busy, we would have quickly relocated their ceremony to another location in the park or even another square.
 We made reservations for their large party for three separate events at Hitch, Rocks on the River at the Bohemian Hotel, and 700 Drayton at the Mansion.